-You have to come up with something that is decent and will help you in portraying yourself in the right light.
-You cannot say that you are always on the social networking sites, either tweeting or updating images on facebook or writing comments.
+Also, you have to come up with something that is decent and will help you in portraying yourself in the right light.
+You cannot say that you are always on social networking sites, either tweeting or updating images on Facebook or writing comments.

 You cannot even say that you are good at sitting idle and doing nothing, in fact, watching TV all throughout the day is one of the things that you do best when you are not looking for jobs or appearing for an interview.

 So, the things that cross your mind first when you hear that question are the things you must never ever say during the interview.

 Instead, just read on to know more about things that will convince the interviewer that there are several other interesting things about you except what is written in there.

 There are different ways an interviewer might be phrasing this question “Tell us something that is not on your resume” like: